 You’ll find a number of provincial parks along the shores of Lake Erie.
 While Turkey Point and Long Point are certainly the most popular in this area, Rondeau Provincial Park is a lesser-known gem that should not be overlooked.
-This intimate park is a great spot for camping, biking and hiking, If any or all of the above are up your alley, keep reading to see why Rondeau Provincial Park should be on your radar!
+This intimate park is a great spot for camping, biking, hiking and makes for a fantastic Ontario road trip destination.
+If any or all of the above are up your alley, keep reading to see why Rondeau Provincial Park should be on your radar!

 About Rondeau Provincial Park